 Who are Summer Staff?
-Each year, we hire about 100 of the greatest college-age young adults and students from all over the USA to facilitate the details of our Jesus-centered mission trips.
-You and 2-3 other Summer Staff travel from training in Colorado to mission trip locations across the country in a Group vehicle.
+Each year, we hire about 100 of the greatest college-age young adults and students from across the country to facilitate the details of our mission trips.
+You and 2-3 other Summer Staff travel from training in Colorado to mission trip locations across the USA in a Group Mission Trips vehicle.
 At each location you’ll help create a mission trip experience for up to 400 participants who come to serve a community in need.
 You’ll meet lifelong friends, gain hands-on work experience, and most importantly show the love and light of Jesus!

-At each Workcamp, there’s this complex puzzle and it’s the job of our Crew Managers to put it together!
+At each Workcamp, there’s a complex puzzle and it’s the job of our crew managers to put it together!
 Using a database management program to put the entire Workcamp into crews of 6 participants is only half of it.
-The Crew Manager also coordinates the transportation logistics for work crews and oversees work site progress.
-Aside from that, the Crew Manager supports the kitchen staff to provide excellent meals to camp participants.
-The Crew Manager is constantly using problem solving skills to make the Workcamp smooth and efficient!
+The crew manager also coordinates the transportation logistics for work crews and oversees work site progress.
+Aside from that, the crew manager supports the kitchen staff to provide excellent meals to camp participants.
+The crew manager is constantly using problem solving skills to make the Workcamp smooth and efficient!
 Full Job Description >

 Frequently Asked Questions